 Google and Amazon are well-matched competitors in the smart speaker space with a slew of feature upgrades, device integrations, and new hardware.
 The Nest Mini, an upgrade of the Home Mini, is a great companion device that can also act as an independent assistant, with the same Google Assistant controls that larger Nest devices leverage.

-On the other side of the fence, Amazon and Alexa have been tied together for quite some time, building up a portfolio of gadgets used by many people.
+On the other side of the fence, Amazon and Alexa have been tied together for quite some time, building up a large portfolio of smart speakers, displays, and other gadgets.
 Now on its third generation, the Echo Dot has been wowing Alexa fans for years and now even has an LED Clock option.

 So, Google Nest Mini versus Amazon Echo Dot — which is best?
 We put the two devices side by side to find out which device is better.